What Really do Millennials & Gen Z Want from Recruiters?

 Unlike previous generations, Gen Z and Millennials are the first to include “work obligations and projects” among their top three factors in selecting whether or not to accept a job offer.

 These job searchers don’t just want to clock in and out anymore, thanks to the recent growth of mission-driven organizations that incorporate social consciousness into all they do.
-They want to know that their daily tasks will have a significant impact and love their work.
+They want to know that their daily tasks will significantly impact and love their work.

 • Work-Life Harmony

-In recent years, experts have switched away from the term “work-life balance” in favor of “work-life integration,” which more fully portrays the modern work experience.
+In recent years, experts have abandoned the term “work-life balance” in favour of “work-life integration,” which more fully describes the modern work experience.

 In today’s connected world, Gen Z and Millennials understand that work doesn’t always end when they walk out the door at 5 p.m.

-Instead, they want workplace flexibility that allows them to take time off when needed, work from home, and participate in a culture of “unplugging” when necessary.
-Demand that company leaders practice what they preach when it comes to balancing work and personal life.
+Instead, they want workplace flexibility that allows them to take time off, work from home, and participate in a culture of “unplugging” when necessary.
+They demand that company leaders practice what they preach about balancing work and personal life.

 • Employee perks